YeshYyyK/laptopbuyingguide/readme.md

 * **Microsoft Surface Line**

 They are built decently, but have literally **zero** repairability.
 Their warranty is literally to replace the unit.
 Furthermore, they are overpriced, particularly the Surface Book line.
+They also haven't switched to USB C.

 * **Low End MSI units and the older GS line**